mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/twelve-factor-architecture.md

 ### 1.11 Logs

 Mendix Cloud uses the Cloud Foundry firehose to collect all the log events from all your applications.
-This can be viewed and filtered in the Mendix Cloud Portal.
+This can be viewed and filtered in the Mendix Developer Portal.

 ### 1.12 Admin Processes